 - Bake the pie: Bake for 10 to 15 minutes in a larger class pan or in smaller foil pans bake for 10 minutes.

-- Cool the pie at room temp until it comes to room temp and then place it in the fridge to chill for at least two hours before serving.
+- Chill and serve: Cool the pie at room temp until it comes to room temp and then place it in the fridge to chill for at least 2 hours before serving.

 Can Key Limes Be Substituted in Key Lime Pie?

 Key limes — also known as Mexican limes or West Indies limes — are small, round limes that grow in tropical and subtropical regions.
 In the US in states like California and Florida, they tend to only grown in summer months.

 They become lighter yellow (not greener) when ripe and contain more seeds than regular limes.
 Their skin is also very thin.

 Key limes are most known for their tartness, they’re super aromatic, and have floral notes which is their hallmark compared to regular limes.

 Key limes are preferred, of course, to make this key lime pie recipe with meringue.